India › Best Places to Stay in Jaipur

 - Best Area in Jaipur for Transport: Station Road

 This road stretches west from Chandpole Gate, the main entrance to the Old City.
-Along the road are a few stops for the metro which will be more useful when two more stops in the Old City are opened in 2021.
+Along the road are a few stops for the metro that stretches into the Old City.
 The main bus station (Sindhi Camp) is conveniently just off the namesake road, which also leads to the major railway terminal.
 About 13km south of the Old City, the airport is easy to reach, so there seems little point staying near there just for ease of access.

 - Best Area in Jaipur for Nightlife: Rambagh